BekdoucheAmineAdel/Python-Spice-Simulator/README.md

 # Python SPICE Simulator (Pending)

 ## Overview
 The Python SPICE Simulator Project is a tool designed to simulate electronic circuits using SPICE (Simulation Program with Integrated Circuit Emphasis) models.
 This simulator allows users to analyze and visualize the behavior of electronic components and circuits.
-(I was intrested in during my first year in Masters Degree)
+I was interested in developing this tool during my first year of my Master's Degree in Electronic Sensors and IoT.

 ## Features
 - **Circuit Simulation**: Simulate various electronic circuits including resistors, capacitors, inductors, diodes, and transistors.